MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorials/join-data-from-multiple-tables.md

 > * [Use the lookup operator](#use-the-lookup-operator)
 > * [Join query-generated tables](#join-query-generated-tables)

-The examples in this tutorial use the `StormEvents` table, which is publicly available in the [**help** cluster](https://help.kusto.windows.net/Samples).
+The examples in this tutorial use the publicly available [**help** cluster](https://help.kusto.windows.net/Samples).
 To explore with your own data, [create your own free cluster](../../../start-for-free-web-ui.md).

 ## Prerequisites